-- This is used to configure a primary/secondary pair.
-The IP address if the secondary instance and the password for the loadbalancer user must be entered, then when Add new node is clicked, new keys and signed certificates will be generated and synchronized with the node specified.
-These keys are used to verify the peer when monitoring an Elastic IP across Availability Zones. - Please refer to page 48 for more details on configuring dual AZ HA mode
+- This is used to configure a Primary/Secondary pair.
+The IP address of the Secondary instance and the password for the loadbalancer user must be entered, then when Add new node is clicked, new keys and signed certificates will be generated and synchronized with the node specified.
+These keys are used to verify the peer when monitoring an Elastic IP across Availability Zones. - Please refer to Configuring HA Using 2 Instances across Availability Zones for more details on configuring dual AZ HA mode.